CCBR/XAVIER/docs/index.md

 ## Overview
 Welcome to XAVIER's documentation!
 This guide is the main source of documentation for users that are getting started with the [XAVIER pipeline](https://github.com/CCBR/XAVIER).

-The **`./xavier`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
+The **`xavier`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions:

  * [<code>xavier <b>run</b></code>](usage/run.md): Run the XAVIER pipeline with your input files.
  * [<code>xavier <b>unlock</b></code>](usage/unlock.md): Unlocks a previous runs output directory.